Skip to main content

 Running agents vs. managing them

-Karta is split into two planes, and the separation is deliberate - it’s exactly the boundary security and platform teams should look for in anything that runs agent code:
+Karta separates the agent runtime from account-management systems.
+Security and platform teams should look for this boundary in anything that runs agent code:

-The request path: sessions, harness execution in isolated sandboxes, release serving, streaming, and request-time budget enforcement.
+The request path: sessions, harness execution in isolated runtime environments, release serving, streaming, and request-time budget enforcement.
 This is where agent code actually runs.

-The system of record: identity and team roles, API keys, usage metering and budgets, billing, BYOK provider keys, outbound webhooks, and the audit log.
+The system of record: identity, team membership and roles, API keys, usage metering and budgets, billing, BYOK provider keys, outbound webhooks, and the audit log.

-The two are separated by a trust boundary, so the plane that runs agent code holds none of your money-and-identity state.
-A compromise of a running agent - the highest-risk surface on any agent platform - cannot by itself reach your billing, your team’s credentials, or another tenant’s data.
-Isolation between what runs and what’s valuable is built in.
+The two sides are separated by a trust boundary, so the runtime that runs agent code does not hold billing, identity, or account-management state.
+A compromise of a running agent - the highest-risk surface on any agent platform

 Streaming is the primitive

 Every entry point is event-streamed.
-A non-streaming request is just an accumulated stream - the same typed events (text, tool use, reasoning, approvals, errors) folded into one response.
-Build real-time UIs directly, or collect the final result; it’s the same underlying model.
+A non-streaming request accumulates the same typed events (text, tool use, reasoning, approvals, errors) into one response.
+Build real-time UIs directly, or collect the final result; it is the same underlying model.

 What you actually ship, and how a harness is detected.